surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

     ![](./images/Pictures/routing_1.png)

 2. Engage routing mode with a second click on the source.
-It will become bright green, and sliders that can be modulated will display a blue modulation depth slider on top of its normal slider.
+It will become bright green, and sliders that can be modulated will display a blue modulation depth slider on top of their normal sliders.

     ![](./images/Pictures/routing_2.png)